-Therapeutic ultrasound is an electrotherapy modality which has been used by physiotherapists since the 1940s.
-Via an ultrasound probe through a transmission coupling gel in direct contact with your skin, ultrasound waves are applied.
+Therapeutic ultrasound is an electrotherapy modality that physiotherapists have used since the 1940s.
+Through a transmission coupling gel in direct contact with your skin, ultrasound waves transmit via an ultrasound probe.

 Therapeutic ultrasound may increase: